- Diseases, Disorders & Conditions

 Recuperating From Surgery: 10 Tips on How to Make it Easier on Yourself

 Is surgery in your near future?
 Recuperating from surgery is not something most people look forward to.
 But with careful planning, you can make it easier on yourself, and your loved ones.
-Prior to going to the hospital, think about what you will need when you return home.
+Before going to the hospital, think about what you will need when you return home.
 Preparing each room for what you will need can help you when you return.

 1) Plan Meals/Snacks in Advance